Elm House Chamber Series, classical music

 An Afternoon of Intimate Conversations

 Step into a kaleidoscope of sound where every musical exchange offers a new perspective.
-Refractions invites you to experience chamber music in its most personal and multifaceted form—where melodies shift and shimmer like light through glass, revealing hidden colours and rare connections.
+Refractions invites you to experience chamber music in its most personal and multifaceted form—where melodies shift and shimmer like light through glass, revealing hidden colours and unique connections.

-This concert transforms the traditional performance into a series of private conversations.
-Known for unearthing hidden gems and revitalising overlooked masterpieces, Ensemble Trivium brings fresh life to music that surprises, stirs, and speaks directly to the heart.
+Renowned for unearthing hidden gems Ensemble Trivium breathes fresh life into music that surprises, stirs, and speaks directly to the heart.

-From the elegant storminess of Georg Abraham Schneider’s Flute Quartet to the playful charm of Hugo Wolf’s Italian Serenade (in a sparkling arrangement for flute and strings), the program moves effortlessly across time and style.
-At its core is the duo: each player sharing the spotlight in turn, revealing rare glimpses of musical chemistry—stormy, playful, lyrical, bold and contemplative.
+The storminess of Georg Abraham Schneider’s Flute Quartet and the playful charm of Hugo Wolf’s Italian Serenade (in an arrangement for flute and strings) frame this beautiful program as it moves effortlessly across time and style.

 Whether you're a devoted chamber music enthusiast or a curious newcomer, Refractions offers an afternoon of intimacy, brilliance, and surprise at every turn.

-Home made Afternoon Tea is included in your ticket.
+Home-made Afternoon Tea is included in your ticket.

 Musicians performing in a wooden interior with chandeliers, featuring a woman playing a double bass and another with a cello.